 Biology's Erik Cordes earns President's Award for Discovery

-At the recent Temple University President's Innovation Award Gala, Erik Cordes, associate professor and vice chair of the Department of Biology, received the President's Award for Discovery.
+At the recent Temple University President's Innovation Award Gala, Erik Cordes, professor and vice chair of the Department of Biology, received the President's Award for Discovery.

 Cordes works in some of the most remote environments on earth through his exploration of the deep sea.
 He has worked on the ecology and conservation of the deep sea for more than 20 years, spending about a year at sea on more than 25 research cruises and 35 dives in the manned submersibles Alvin and Johnson Sea-Link.